Ensembl/plant-scripts/compara/README.md

 Run any of the scripts with argument -h to get instructions and examples.

-### pangene_analysis.pl
+### ens_pangene_analysis.pl

-Script pangene_analysis.pl can be used to analyse a clade-specific pan-gene set, with several options:
+This script can be used to analyse a clade-specific pan-gene set, with several options:

 ```
-usage: pangene_analysis.pl [options]
+usage: ens_pangene_analysis.pl [options]

 -c NCBI Taxonomy clade of interest         (required, example: -c Brassicaceae or -c 3700)
 -f output folder                           (required, example: -f myfolder)